ecbc0/note-math/item.en/set-theory.en.typ

   $Set 0 ∈ Set 1$

   Using object construction rules again, what we get is also defined as belonging to $Set 1$

+  Anyway, we can always construct such a language with types and bool and various rules in the compiler.
+Although there are compilers for compilers, the number of compiler layers can also be infinite ...

   let $Set 1$ be math object, $Set 1 ∈ Set 2$.
 And so on ...